fullcalendar/fullcalendar-docs/_docs-v5/event-source/event-source-object.md

 </tr>
 <tr>
 <th>
-allDayDefault
+defaultAllDay
 </th>
 <td>
-Sets the <a href='allDayDefault'>allDayDefault</a> option, but only for this source.
+Sets the <a href='defaultAllDay'>defaultAllDay</a> option, but only for this source.
 </td>
 </tr>
 <tr>